portugueslab/stytra/README.rst

-Now you can have a look at the stytra :ref:`Examples gallery`, or you can start :ref:`Configuring a computer for Stytra experiments`.
+Now you can have a look at the stytra `example gallery <http://www.portugueslab.com/stytra/userguide/1_examples_gallery.html>`_, or you can start
+`configuring a computer for Stytra experiments <http://www.portugueslab.com/stytra/userguide/5_configuring_computer.html>`_.
 In the second case, you might want to have a look at the camera APIs section below first.

 .. note::